KnudsenMorten/Copilot4SecurityTools/README.md

 # Copilot for Security Tools
+This GitHub repo contains info on

+[Cost Calculator for Scalable Capacity]: https://github.com/KnudsenMorten/Copilot4SecurityTools/tree/main#cost-calculator-for-scalable-deployment-of-capacity

-Cost Calculator for Scalable Capacity and Deployment scripts
+Deployment script for Scalable Deployment of Capacity

+Automation of Capacity Change